 - SPORTSMANSHIP – The primary objective of APA has always been to provide players of all abilities with the fun and enjoyment of friendly competition.
 Naturally it is expected that every player hopes to do well, and that all players and teams will be doing their best to win.
 However, each player and team is also expected to accept defeat in a sportsmanlike manner.
 Two common examples of bad sportsmanship are: conceding an unfinished game; and undoing a cue during play.
 Both forms of conduct are frowned upon by professionals, and have no place in amateur play.
 All players are asked to allow opponents to finish the game before racking the balls or undoing cues.
 No penalty will be assessed unless, in the determination of the Tournament Director, such sportsmanship violations by a team are excessive.
 Another cause of sportsmanship concerns are fouls.
 A foul is a foul and should be observed as such regardless of whether the player believes that he will get caught failing to disclose a foul.
 Generally speaking, a professional player will call a foul on himself.
 Likewise, good sportsmanship dictates that amateur players admit a mistake, and live with the consequences.
 However, it is technically the responsibility of a player, and their Team Captain, to protect the outcome of the player’s match.
 Therefore, all players are advised to pay attention to their games.

 - BEVERAGES – Hotel regulations prohibit coolers, glass beverage containers or outside beverages from being brought into the Tournament rooms or hotel ballrooms.
-Beer and other beverages are available for sale at the Tournament site.
+Beverages are available for sale at the Tournament site.

-- NO SMOKING – Due to Nevada state law, smoking is not permitted within the tournament room.
-In addition, vaping is also not allowed in the tournament room.
-The use of electronic cigarettes/ vaporizers are also not allowed in the tournament room.
+- NO SMOKING – Due to Nevada state law, smoking is not permitted within the Tournament rooms.
+The use of electronic cigarettes/vaporizers are also not allowed in the Tournament rooms.

 - PROTESTS – All protests must be made in a sportsmanlike manner.
 There is a $50.00 filing fee for any protest, which is refundable if the filing team wins the protest.
 Any team whose players disrupt the tournament, cause a scene, or cause other problems at or around the tournament site will lose the right to protest.
-The Tournament Director will resolve all issues on the spot.
+The Tournament Director will immediately resolve all issues.
 APA, as Tournament Director, is the highest authority.
 Any rulings made by APA are final.